 It is intended that problems relating to work and conduct are resolved, where possible, through informal means.

-To this end, the relevant Director/ETB Staff member delegated by the CE will discuss any unsatisfactory conduct with the Principal concerned and inform him/her of the required improvements.
+To this end, the Director of Schools will discuss any unsatisfactory conduct with the Principal concerned and inform him/her of the required improvements.
 The Principal will be given an opportunity to offer explanation and comment.
 Where an improvement might be effected without recourse to disciplinary action, guidance will be provided as appropriate and due attention will be given to whether the shortcoming is due to personal, health or domestic circumstances.
-The relevant Director/ ETB Staff member delegated by the CE will advise the Principal of available internal and/or external supports and endeavour to assist the Principal in accessing those supports.
-These may include the Employee Assistance Service, the Professional Development Services for Teachers (PDST), the Centre for Leadership in Schools and /or other external agencies that are relevant and/or appropriate in the circumstances having regard to the nature of the particular issues.
+The Director of Schools will advise the Principal of available internal and/or external supports and endeavour to assist the Principal in accessing those supports.
+These may include the Employee Assistance Service, the Professional Development Services for Teachers (PDST), and /or other external agencies that are relevant and/or appropriate in the circumstances having regard to the nature of the particular issues.